siddh34/Agile_Project/README.md

 # Agile_Project

-Agile processes are demonstrated using this repo.
+Agile processes are demonstrated using this repo

-* Scrum Team